pomerla/ci3hmvs/README.md

 After installation correct
 ```
-config.php and admin/config.php for work with the database.
+config.php for work with the database.
 ```

 backup mysql файл mysql_backup.sql add to your database.